A FAMILY NAMING TRADITION

 INTRODUCTION

-This family has always treated names as something more than labels.
-They are monuments to ancestors lost at Gaines' Mill, to Scottish grandmothers who crossed an ocean, to Virginia families whose blood runs through every branch of this tree.
-The result is a naming tradition of remarkable intentionality and, for anyone trying to follow a conversation at a family gathering, breathtaking confusion.
-When someone says "Byrd," they might mean the great patriarch of 1908, his son, or his grandson, all named Byrd Warwick Davenport.
-When someone says "Stephen," they might mean any of seven people across five generations.
+This family has always treated names as something more than simple labels.
+They serve as monuments to ancestors lost at Gaines’s Mill, to Scottish grandmothers who crossed an ocean, and to Virginia families whose blood runs through every branch of this tree.
+The result is a naming tradition marked by both deep intention and, for anyone trying to follow a conversation at a family gathering, considerable confusion.
+When someone says “Byrd,” they might mean the patriarch born in 1908, his son, or his grandson, all named Byrd Warwick Davenport.
+When someone says “Stephen,” they might mean any of seven or more individuals across five generations.
 This section is offered in equal parts admiration and practical survival.

 BY THE NUMBERS